palantirnet/the-build/README.md

 # "The" Build

+_Note: If you are instantiating a project, you likely want to start with [drupal-skeleton](https://github.com/palantirnet/drupal-skeleton)._

 Drupal build tools that we can use, reuse, and iterate on in our projects.

 ## Phing targets